bizmaercq/ps_flight_delays/README.md

 ---
 Author:
-- Bismark Adomako
+"Bismark Adomako"
 email:
-- bismark.adomako@bizmaercq.com
+"bismark.adomako@bizmaercq.com"
 Course:
-- Building, Training, and Validating Models in Azure Course description: "This course will help you decide which model to choose and why by building a model which will try to predict if a flight would be delayed more than 15 mins with given data."
+"Building, Training, and Validating Models in Azure" Course description: "This course will help you decide which model to choose and why by building a model which will try to predict if a flight would be delayed more than 15 mins with given data."
 CourseURL: "https://app.pluralsight.com/library/courses/microsoft-azure-building-training-validating-models/table-of-contents"
 ---